EmilyChenHsu/Visual-Resume/README.md

 * In the repository-specific tiles (those that pop up when you click on a slice of the **by repository** radial chart in the user's general overview tile), the information is very much similar to that displayed in its parent tile.
 The differences are outlined below:

     1. The **tenure** is not displayed.
+    1. The **avatar** and community **logo** are shrunk and moved in order to setup a "breadcrumb" trail that lets the person using the tool see exactly where the tile fits into the scheme of things.
+The **login** is still clickable, and the complete **name (owner/name) of the highlighted repository** is displayed.
+It may get cut off if the name is too long, so you can always hover over it to see the full name.
+If you click on the name, a new tab will open that shows the user's commit activity in that repository on GitHub's site.
     1. The "Repositories" radial chart is replaced with a **"Related Repositories" radial chart**.
 The only difference is that the repositories displayed are those that share at least one contributor or collaborator (besides the user we're interested in) with the repository highlighted by the tile.
 For example, if you are looking at Joe Bob's involvement in Rails, the chart will show other repositories that both Joe Bob and at least one of his friends in Rails contribute to.
 For many users, no chart will be available, because not everyone is involved on multiple projects that share contributors or collaborators.
 There is no **by language** chart available here (it probably wouldn't make much sense).
-    2. Instead of showing the number of follower's the user has, the complete **name (owner/name) of the highlighted repository** is displayed beneath the user's avatar.
-It may get cut off if the name is too long, so you can always hover over it to see the full name.
-If you click on the name, a new tab will open that shows the user's commit activity in that repository on GitHub's site.
     3. Below the name of the repository, the **repository's main language** is listed.
 If you click on it, a new tab will open with the user's commit activity in that repository on GitHub.
     4. Below the main language, the **"forked" status of the project** is displayed (`true` if the repository is forked, `false` if the repository was created by the `owner`, which may not be the user we're focusing on--check the `owner` two lines above to be sure).
     3. Below the forked status, the **number of the user's commits in the repository** is listed.